TechLabCommunity/SerialSD/README.md

 * ```BEGIN_SD_FAILED``` SdFat library begin failed.
 * ```UNKNOWN``` Unknown errors.

+## Add your configuration

+To add your key configuration, go to **configuration.h** and insert your logic.

 ## Test it!

 **test** folder has many bash script files and you can launch them to test requests: